cmvandrevala/csc_122_cpp_review/README.md

 * The remainder operator yields the remainder after division
 * What happens if you choose zero for `numberOne`?
 Is this expected?
 * What happens if you choose zero for `numberTwo`?
 Is this expected?

+## 4. Comparisons

+* These are some of the comparison operators that are included in C++, right out of the box
+* What happens if you enter a string instead of a number at the prompt?